Smart TVs

 Reviews

-HDTV Expert - The Revival of RCA Television - by Ken Werner
+The Revival of RCA Television

 ON Corporation of Seongnam, Korea is manufacturing RCA-branded televisions under license from Technicolor, headlined by the LED55C55R120QS 55-inch smart TV running Android 4.0 at a projected MSRP of $999-$1049.
 The set features a 120Hz panel, 350-nit luminance, an M-Star system-on-chip integrating smart-TV functions, and the M-GO content platform co-developed by Technicolor and DreamWorks.
 Consumers considering value-tier large-screen TVs or the niche combination of Android tablets with built-in ATSC and Dyle mobile tuners will find RCA's repositioned lineup worth evaluating.